-A number of re-supply points will be set up along the route, with food and drink that must be consumed on the spot.
+A number of re-supply official points will be set up along the route, for runners only, with food and drink that must be consumed on the spot.

 Plastic cups will not be provided at any of the refreshment points; runners must have their own cup or other personal container suitable for the purpose.

 Only still water will be provided for filling up water bottles or camel bags.
 Each runner must ensure that upon leaving each re-supply point s/he has the regulation amount of food and water necessary to make it to the following refreshment point.

 Personal assistance along the route is forbidden.
 It is permitted at the refreshment points, provided the areas reserved for runners are not encroached upon and that the road regulations are complied with.

 At the life bases personal assistance will be permitted only in a specific area set aside for the purpose.
 All other areas will be strictly reserved for runners.

 Personal assistance is permitted only and exclusively at refreshment points, in an area specifically designated for this purpose and at the discretion of the official in charge of the point.
 Only one personal assistant is allowed for each runner.
 Personal assistants are not permitted to access refreshment points and eat food reserved for the runners.
 The member of the race organisation in charge of the refreshment point has the authority to remove any personal assistants who are disturbing the runners in the race.

 Every runner must follow the designated path through the refreshment point, even if they do not stop.

 Every refreshment point is a checkpoint.
 Runners must make sure that they have been correctly registered, no matter what system is used to record passing through checkpoints.